Introduction to the Leeds Pain Team

 Research

-Hello my name is Tracy Crowder and I’m a clinical research nurse I work in the pain and interventional neuromodulation research group or the pain research group as we often call ourselves.
+Hello my name is Tracy Crowther and I’m a clinical research nurse I work in the pain and interventional neuromodulation research group or the pain research group as we often call ourselves.
 We’re a team of consultants research nurses research fellows and clinical trials assistants we’re all working together to try and find the best treatments to treat your chronic pain.

 We are interested in improving your experience of chronic pain treatments one way that we can do this is by inviting you to take part in our clinical trials.
 Most of the clinical trials that we study in our pain research group are investigating medical devices similar to the spinal cord stimulator you have been invited to find out more about the aim of these studies is to improve our understanding of chronic pain conditions and to see if we can help find better treatments to treat your pain.